ksadabadi/TrafficFlowCounter-YOLOv10-TFLite/README.md

 # Real-Time Object Counting App

 ## Overview
 This project is a **real-time object counting application** developed for traffic analysis.
-It detects, classifies,tracks and counts vehicles and pedestrians crossing a predefined line in **four possible directions**:
+It detects, classifies, tracks, and counts vehicles and pedestrians crossing a predefined line in **four possible directions**:
 - **Left to Right**
 - **Right to Left**
 - **Top to Bottom**